dieuwedeboer/scottishmetricalpsalter/README.md

 # Getting started

 You can try out a [live demo](https://dieuwedeboer.github.io/scottishmetricalpsalter) of this project.
-It should be regularly updated with the latest build from this repository via the gh-pages branch.
+It should be regularly updated with the latest build from this repository in the "docs" directory.

-Clone the repository and run `yarn && yarn start` to get a local version of the app for local development.
+Clone the repository and run `npm install && npm start` to get a local version of the app for local development.

-With `yarn build` you will get a completely functional Javascript app in the `./build` directory that is portable to any webserver, or you can download the compiled code from the gh-pages branch.
+With `npm run build` you will get a completely functional Javascript app in the `./build` directory that is portable to any webserver, or you can download the compiled code from the gh-pages branch.

 # Dynamic and designed for learning tunes and harmonies